 statement

 I am a self-taught artist influenced by an artistic family.
-I collage primarily abstract pieces by using bits and pieces of original photos.
-I use an application optimized for blending.
-Typically each piece contains a minimum of 20-100 photos and can take several hours or several months.
+I collage primarily abstract pieces by using bits and pieces of original texture photos.
+My studio is the phone or tablet with a digital application optimized for blending like Photoleap of Photoshop.
+Each piece contains 4 to 200 texture photos and can take several hours to several months.
+I started painting with self-portraits to attempt to convey the invisible pain.

-I am inspired by philosopher, Ken Wilber’s “Integral Theory,” by the art of perception, nascent ideas, the process of creation and nature’s ever-unfolding creative drive.
-The central column seen in a lot of the paintings is referring to the eros and agape of humanity’s evolutionary, creative drive and my own willpower to endure chronic illness.
+I incorporate integral philosophy, the art of perception, nascent ideas, the process of creation and nature’s ever-unfolding creative drive.
+The central column seen in a lot of paintings references humanity's evolutionary, creative drive that powers a constant forward movement of "what's next."
+The central column moving upward is also personal and mirrors my own willpower to endure and transform chronic illness/pain.

-Digital devices are the perfect tool for those of us limited by our physical bodies.
-I am exploring the boundaries of this technology and in the last year have recently added animations to music.
-My next goal is to paint on the iPad and then experiment with larger formats.
+Mobile digital devices are the perfect tool for those of us limited by our physical bodies.
+I am exploring the boundaries of this technology and my palette of photos acquired from the streets are now in the RAW format.
+The resolution has greatly improved since the first smart phones and this allows for much larger prints.

-After years of isolation due to crippling physical pain, I emerged from a dark cave and witnessed a world throbbing with light and color.
+After years of isolation, living in India due to crippling physical pain, I emerged from a dark cave and witnessed a world throbbing with light and color.
 I could no longer do normal photography.
+I worked exclusively for five years on a grand scale abstract collection in Switzerland, France and California.

 This collection attempts to reflect the microcosm and macrocosm.
 The journey does this by mirroring and taking inspiration from two paths.